tastyware/tastytrade/docs/sessions.rst

 ------

 A ``ProductionSession`` can be used to make simple requests to the dxfeed REST API and pull quotes, greeks and more.
-These requests are slower than ``DataStreamer`` and a separate request is required for each event fetched, so they're really more appropriate for a task that just needs to grab some information once.
+These requests are slower than ``DXFeedStreamer`` and a separate request is required for each event fetched, so they're really more appropriate for a task that just needs to grab some information once.
 For recurring data feeds/streams or more time-sensitive tasks, the streamer is more appropriate.

 Events are simply market data at a specific timestamp.
 There's a variety of different kinds of events supported, including: